The Blind Leading The Blind

 It was late August, and getting to the launch, the weather was less than desirable.
 We went from a draught to wearing long underwear and rain gear in 45kph winds on a lake that stretched west to east.
 What had I done?

-Fighting the whitecaps, we quickly noted rock piles in the middle of the lake would be out of the question, so we high-tailed it to sheltered bays.
+Fighting the whitecaps, we quickly noted that rock piles in the middle of the lake would be out of the question, so we high-tailed it to sheltered bays.
 Without wasting any time, Chad picked up my fly rod and started casting to the wiry structure off a deserted beaver lodge.

 His patience with fly fishing finally paid off.
 With a hook set to envy, he landed his very first fish on the fly.
 A scrappy little smallmouth bass with an eager will to live.
-Chad noted that, even though it was a small fish, the 6 weight fly rod made it feel like a two-pound football coming in.
+Chad noted that, even though it was a small fish, the 6-weight fly rod made it feel like a two-pound football coming in.

 And with that fish, Chad didn’t grab his gear set up for the rest of the day.